Jeremy Hardy: Political views

 Hardy was a committed socialist, and a supporter of the Labour Party.
 He performed at Labour Party rallies and Labour leader Jeremy Corbyn considered him a "dear, lifelong friend".
 His comedy embodied his radical politics, including outspoken opposition to former Labour leader Tony Blair – he was conflicted during the Blair and Gordon Brown leadership period, quoted as saying "To me, voting Labour is like wiping your bottom: I can't say I like doing it but you've got to – because you're in a worse mess if you don't."
 Hardy was banned from voting in Labour internal elections in 2015 because he had also raised funds for the Green Party.
 He strongly supported Corbyn in the leadership election of 2015.
 He was also an outspoken opponent of the Trident programme.

 Hardy supported Irish nationalist Róisín McAliskey, the then-pregnant daughter of Bernadette Devlin McAliskey, when the former was accused of involvement in an IRA mortar attack in Germany, and put up part of the bail money to free her.
-He also supported the campaign to free Danny McNamee, who remained unconvicted (but later found liable for) his involvement in the Provisional Irish Republican Army's (IRA) Hyde Park bombing on 20 July 1982.
+He also supported the campaign to free Danny McNamee, whose conviction for involvement in the Provisional Irish Republican Army's (IRA) Hyde Park bombing on 20 July 1982 was quashed in 1999, after several years of prison.

 In an edition of Jeremy Hardy Speaks to the Nation on BBC Radio 4 "How to be Afraid", broadcast in September 2004, Hardy said during one of his comedy routines that "if you just took everyone in the BNP and everyone who votes for them and shot them in the back of the head, there would be a brighter future for us all."
 This sparked complaints and caused Burnley Borough Council to cancel a show in the town over fears that it could be "disruptive" in an area with a recent history of racial tension.

 In September 2016 Hardy performed at the Keep Corbyn rally in Brighton in support of Jeremy Corbyn's campaign in the Labour Party leadership election.
 On Hardy's death, Corbyn said "He always gave his all for everyone else and the campaigns for social justice."